AIalchemistART/scms-starter-kit/docs/testing/TASKFLOW_PRO_ANALYSIS.md

 **Baseline's Approach:**
 ```
 - No failure logging
 - No pattern library
 - No session continuity
 - No knowledge graph
 - No systematic closure
+- No workflows
+- No templates
+- No guides
+- No whitepapers
+- No examples
+- No tools (no dashboard!)

-Result: Context-only memory, no accumulation
+Result: Context-only memory, no accumulation, no infrastructure
 ```

 ---